 Abstract:

 The professed constitutional unitary state claim has been highly debated.
-Some argues that Indonesia shall be a unitary state in name, pursuant to Article 1 Para.
+Some argue that Indonesia shall be a unitary state in name, pursuant to Article 1 Para.
 III of the Indonesian Constitution, but Constitutional reforms after 1998 when the autocratic President Gen. Soeharto stepped down granted broad authority to local government, leading Indonesia to a quasi-federation situation in practice.
 On the other hand, some stick to the aforementioned Article, insisting that decentralization embedded in the Constitution Article 18 Para.
 II is by no means making Indonesia federal.
 This article takes the Act No. 13 of 2012 [the Daerah Istimewa Yogyakarta Special Autonomy Act, Keistimewaan Daerah Istimewa Yogyakarta] granting autonomy to Daerah Istimewa Yogyakarta as a case study to argue for the latter, asserting that the case merely exemplifies the decentralization characteristic embedded in the Constitution.
-This paper first examines the political features of federalism through a legal historical perspective, showing that the current state system in Indonesia is decentralized but not federalized.
+This paper first examines the political features of federalism through a historical legal perspective, showing that the current state system in Indonesia is decentralized but not federalized.
 This paper uses the case of Daerah Istimewa Yogyakarta to prove that the recognition of Daerah Istimewa Yogyakarta as an autonomous region is simply a practice of constitutional decentralization.
 This paper concludes with recent political development, echoing that the decentralization theory is not a product of legal interpretation, but a constitutional and political reality.

-Keywords: Special Autonomous region, unitary state, Federal system, Decentralization, Yogyakarta, Keistimewaan.
+Keywords: Special autonomous region, unitary state, Federal system, Decentralization, Yogyakarta, Keistimewaan.